 Serving as head coach for a leadership program that was the most successful of its kind on the Eastern Seaboard in over 10 years (2005-2006);

 Developing a head coach training program for an international leadership development program (2006); and

 Serving as a mentor coach and helping to train coaches through the Accomplishment Coaching Coach Training program, an International Coach Federation accredited program (2008-2009 and 2014-2015).

 Anna has a strong international background, having lived abroad for over nine years, in total, including in Japan, Thailand, Canada and most recently Turkey, where she where she coached Turkish lawyers on business development and taught corporate law at Yeditepe University.
 She has also worked in Trinidad and Tobago and the country of Georgia.

 Prior to becoming a professional coach, Anna had a varied career.
 As a lawyer, Anna’s main focus was litigation, though she also managed international nonproliferation programs for the U.S. Department of Commerce, coordinated with foreign governments, worked as a consultant analyzing U.S. policy, and was a snowboarding instructor in Tahoe.

 Anna received a J.D. from The George Washington University Law School, a B.A. in Political Science from Tufts University and is a member of the Maryland and Washington, D.C. bars.
-Anna is located in Washington, D.C. but coaches lawyers, neutrals and other professionals around the U.S. and abroad.
+Anna is located in Washington, D.C. but coaches lawyers, mediators and arbitrators around the U.S. and abroad.